Kaasi Vaasi

 Kaasi Vaasi (කාසි වාසි) is a 2025 Sri Lankan Sinhalese comedy film directed by Jayaprakash Sivagurunathan and co-produced by Anuradha B. Rekawa and Sri Lal Wickramage for Imperial Talkies.
 It stars Giriraj Kaushalya in the lead role along with Rodney Warnakula, Priyantha Seneviratne, Sarath Kothalawala, Gihan Fernando and Amandya Uthpali made supportive roles.

+Plot

+The story centers around Amarabandu, the owner of a funeral parlor named after him.
+He employs three assistants: 'Bass Unnahe' (the embalmer), his assistant Pinthu, and the driver Raththa.
+These three employees frequently disrupt the smooth functioning of the funeral parlor, leading to comedic situations.